30 July 2023

 Months later, the team reunites for a tree planting at the burn site.
 For all present, the horizon on Githabul Country looks brighter.
 “In a few years’ time we're going to see a real increase in the koala activity here,” Tanya predicts.

-Githabul Rangers Planting Trees after a cultural burn
+Githabul Rangers Planting Trees after a Cultural burn

-Githabul Rangers Planting Trees after a cultural burn © WWF-Australia / Property Shot Ground Control Photography
+Githabul Rangers Planting Trees after a Cultural burn © WWF-Australia / Property Shot Ground Control Photography

 Charlie is positive the relationship between the Githabul Rangers and property owners is a game-changing example of what’s possible through such collaboration.
 “It’s sacred ground we all live on.
 Landowners, they're starting to see the difference in how our land was managed.
 So bringing our people back on Country and bringing those old cultural practices back into place to manage Country better, its what's deep within us.”